-- Alternatively, you can turn it out onto your bird table when solid.
+- Or, you can turn it out onto your bird table when solid

 Live foods and other insect foods

-Mealworms are a natural food and can be used to feed birds throughout the year.
-It can become quite expensive to constantly buy mealworms, and many people want to grow their own.
-You can culture your own mealworms (click on the link to the left).
-If you cannot face this performance, buy your mealworms from the professionals, consoling yourself with the thought that successful mealworm breeding is even more difficult than it sounds.
-Click on the link to the right to buy mealworms from our online shop.
+Mealworms are a natural food and you can feed them to birds throughout the year.
+It can be quite expensive to constantly buy them, so why not try growing your own mealworms?
+Don't worry, you can still buy your mealworms from the professionals, consoling yourself with the thought that successful mealworm breeding is even more difficult than it sounds.

 Waxworms are excellent, but expensive.
-Proprietary foods for insect-eating birds, such as ant pupae and insectivorous and softbill food are available from bird food suppliers and pet shops.
+Foods for insect-eating birds, such as ant pupae and insectivorous and softbill food are available from bird food suppliers and pet shops.
 Insect food appropriately offered can attract treecreepers and wrens.

 Fats, margarines and oils

-Fat from cooking is bad for birds.
-The problem with cooked fat from roasting tins and dishes is that the meat juices have blended with the fat and when allowed to set, this consistency makes it prone to smearing, not good for birds' feathers.
-It is a breeding ground for bacteria, so potentially bad for birds' health.
+Warning: fat from cooking is bad for birds.
+The problem with cooked fat from roasting for example, is that the meat juices have blended with the fat and when set, this consistency makes it prone to smearing, not good for birds' feathers.
+It's a breeding ground for bacteria, so potentially bad for birds' health.
 Salt levels depend on what meat is used and if any salt is added during cooking.

 Polyunsaturated margarines or vegetable oils

-These are unsuitable for birds.
+Warning: these are also unsuitable for birds.
 Unlike humans, birds need high levels of saturated fat, such as raw suet and lard.
-They need the high energy content to keep warm in the worst of the winter weather, since their body reserves are quickly used up, particularly on cold winter nights.
+They need the high energy content to keep warm in the the winter weather, since their body reserves are quickly used up, particularly on cold winter nights.
 The soft fats can easily be smeared onto the feathers, destroying the waterproofing and insulating qualities.

 Milk and coconut

 Give fresh coconut only, in the shell.
-Rinse out any residues of the sweet coconut water from the middle of the coconut before hanging it out to prevent the build-up of black mildew.
+Rinse out any residues of the sweet coconut water from the middle of the coconut before hanging it out to stop the build-up of black mildew.

-Desiccated coconut should never be used as it may swell once inside a bird and cause death.
+Warning: never use desiccated coconut as it may swell once inside a bird and cause death.